Roseberry School Darjeeling

 - Emphasis is given to building confidence and independence from early on

-- Materials and advice are supplied from the UK
+- Advice on teaching matters and appropriate materials are supplied from the UK